 - in a safeguarded area in the rural support zone

 - outside these zones

-You may be able to sell your property to the government at its market (‘unblighted’) value or receive a lump-sum payment if it’s near the proposed High Speed Two (HS2) route.
+If you feel that your property is affected by the scheme, you may be able to sell your property to the government at its market (‘unblighted’) value or receive compensation from HS2.

 The property scheme you’re eligible for depends on the location of your property and which phase of HS2 affects you.